jimlunsford/microblog-stream/README.md

 # Microblog Stream

-Microblog Stream is a lightweight WordPress theme that turns your site into a fast, scrollable microblog stream.
-Posts look and feel like social updates, not traditional blog articles.
+Microblog Stream is a lightweight WordPress theme that turns your site into a fast, scrollable microblog timeline.
+Posts are presented as short updates, with emphasis on content, author, and time, instead of big headlines and heavy layouts.

-The theme is built for posting quick thoughts, short reflections, and real time updates without worrying about titles or heavy layouts.
+The theme is built for posting quick thoughts, short reflections, and real time updates without worrying about titles or complex formatting.

 > Status: Early release.
 Expect small changes as the theme evolves.